pmadruga/pedromadruga.com/content/cv.md

 As the Technical AI Lead for the Nordics, I led a team of 5 AI Scientists, working on KAILA - a GenAI agentic-powered legal assistant that I created and scaled to manage 3.5M documents.
 KAILA now has a team of over 50 people, consistently generates millions in revenue, and has been featured in multiple newspapers.
 It is used by top firms in both Denmark and Sweden.

-Spearheading AI research and innovation, I collaborated closely with business stakeholders to ensure new initiatives were brought to market, powered by state-of-the-art AI.
+Spearheading AI research and innovation, I collaborated closely with business stakeholders to ensure new initiatives were brought to market while ensuring research and implementation of state-of-the-art AI.

 **Tools & Techniques**: PydanticAI, Langgraph, Python, Google Gemini, OpenAI, LocalLLMs, Docker, Google Cloud Platform (GCP), Generative AI, Information Retrieval, DeepSearch.